ArcturusMajere/AdversarialMachineLearning23/README.md

 - The assignment is due by the end of the day on Thursday, March 2.
 - Objective:Implement black-box evasion attacks against deep learning-based classification models.

-The Boundary Attack is a black-box evasion attack based on the paper by Brendel et al. (2018), which we covered in Lecture 5
+- The Boundary Attack is a black-box evasion attack based on the paper by Brendel et al. (2018)

-The following notebook in the Adversarial Robustness Toolbox explains the implementation of the boundary attack on ImageNet images.
+- The boundary attack uses only the final predicted label by a black-box model to create adversarial samples, i.e., it is a decision-based attack.

-The boundary attack uses only the final predicted label by a black-box model to create adversarial samples, i.e., it is a decision-based attack.
+- Dataset: We will use the FIGRIM dataset, consisting of 4,436 images of 11 scenes.

-Dataset: We will use the FIGRIM dataset, consisting of 4,436 images of 11 scenes.
-Examples of images from the dataset are shown in Figure 1.
-The dataset and a Data Loader code can be downloaded from this Shared folder on OneDrive.
-The file with the images is named ‘SCENES_700x700.zip’ (287 MB).
+**use TF_R50_FIGRIM.ipynb for this task**